Nagasaki Peace Statue 平和祈念像

 It is 9.7 meters high

-Every year on August 9, a memorial service takes place at the foot of the statue
+Every year on August 9, the Nagasaki Peace Ceremony takes place at the foot of the statue

 An essential reminder

-A black vault at the foot of the Nagasaki Peace Statue holds the names of the victims of the atomic bomb blast and those who died years later.
+A black vault at the foot of the Hypocenter Monument, located 500 meters from the Nagasaki Peace Statue, holds the names of the victims of the atomic bombing and those who died years later.

 Next to the statue, you will find colorful, hanging garlands of paper cranes.
-Each year, well-wishers from across the country and around the world send thousands of these folded origami cranes to Hiroshima and Nagasaki, sites of atomic bomb detonations, as prayers for peace.
+Each year, well-wishers from across the country and around the world send thousands of these folded origami cranes to Hiroshima and Nagasaki, sites of the atomic bombings, as prayers for peace.

 Despite the harrowing history behind this statue, its multitude of meanings make spending some time here an essential part of any visit to the Nagasaki Peace Park .